Cremation Urn 101

 While the sea burial sector of the memorial industry continues to grow today, so are many other ideas for disposing of cremation ashes.
 Many families decide to bury the cremation ashes.
 There are several different types of biodegradable urns, and while some may specifically be created to scatter ashes, there are many that are intended to be interred in land.
 These urns will eventually break down due to the moisture in the soil, allowing the remains to become one with the earth.
 There are even cremation urns that will take a small part of one's cremains to nurture the growth of a tree.
+The tree cremation urns offer several different types of trees to suit most any climate.
 Today it is possible to find a professional who can help you spread the ashes of a loved one in just about any method that comes to mind.
 Companies will drop ashes from an airplane over an open sea or volcano.
 They will toss them out of a hot-air balloon and, in once case, a company called “Heaven above Fireworks” will make them part of a pyrotechnic display that will scatter the ashes across some special place.

 One company in Montana has recently made news with its service that offers to scatter ashes in national park forest land for a price of about $350.
 National park officials have objected to that service on the grounds that it’s a commercial venture, and commercial ventures are simply not allowed to operate in national park forest land.
 National Forest Service officials do say, however, that, while the private scattering of ashes is not expressly allowed, it is also not necessarily prohibited either.
 So, while the company continues to appeal the prohibition against commercial scattering on national park land, people who choose to scatter the ashes themselves can, probably, do so in a national park.